abhatt-rh/asciidoc_vscode_snippets/README.md

     },
 ```

-1. After you install VS Code on you Linux distro, you will find a `Code` directory under `/home/<kerberos_ID>/.config`.
+1. After you install VS Code on your Linux distro, you will find a `Code` directory under `/home/<kerberos_ID>/.config`.
-2. Place the attached snippets file under `/home/<kerberos_ID>/.config/Code/User/snippets`.
+2. Place the snippets file under `/home/<kerberos_ID>/.config/Code/User/snippets`.

 To test and verify if the snippets are working as expected, open a new file (without specifying the language) in VS Code and type a snippet name; for example, "note".

 ![](note_snippet_vscode.gif)

-## List of snippets included in the `vscoderh.code-snippets` file:
+## List of snippets included in the snippets file:
 | Name	      		 	     | Prefix        	|
 | :---        		 	     |     	---:     	|
 | 2-column table     	     | table2        	|